trevorld/gridpattern/README.md

 [Mike FC](https://github.com/coolbutuseless)'s awesome
 [ggpattern](https://github.com/coolbutuseless/ggpattern) package
-(which provides patterned ``ggplot2`` "geom" functions but [does not provide exported access to the underlying grobs](https://github.com/coolbutuseless/ggpattern/issues/11) themselves) as well as completely new "regular_polygon" and "weave" patterns.
+(which provides patterned ``ggplot2`` "geom" functions but [does not provide exported access to the underlying grobs](https://github.com/coolbutuseless/ggpattern/issues/11) themselves) as well as completely new "polygon_tiling", "regular_polygon", and "weave" patterns.

 `{gridpattern}` currently provide `{grid}` grob support for the following patterns: